-There is no system of sanitation and garbage removal in CARANA, leading to permanent disease and health problems, particularly in the heavily populated areas.
+There is no system of sanitation and garbage removal in Carana, leading to persistent health problems and disease, particularly in heavily populated areas.

-Neighbouring Countries
+Neighbouring countries

-CARANA is located on the East coast of the FASIA continent.
-The total area of CARANA is 119,480 km2 with 300 km coastline.
-CARANA has land boundaries of 1500 km with its neighbouring countries, RIMOSA (southern border), KATASI (western border) and SUMORA (northern border).
+Carana is located on the east coast of the continent of Fasia.
+The total area of Carana is 119,480 km2 with 300 km coastline.
+Carana has land boundaries of 1,500 km with its neighbouring countries, Rimosa (southern border), Katasi (western border) and Sumora (northern border).

-SUMORA is the main trading partner of CARANA in the region.
-The relations between CARANA and SUMORA are traditionally good, with ethnic Falins making up approx. 54 % of the population.
-In the recent past, the government of SUMORA has tended to support the position of President Ogavo.
+Sumora is the main trading partner of Carana in the region.
+The relations between Carana and Sumora have traditionally been good, with ethnic Falins making up approximately 54 % of the population of Sumora.
+In the recent past, the Government of Sumora has tended to support the position of President Ogavo.